ingridstevens/whisper-audio-transcriber/README.md

 ![A.J.Cook](https://upload.wikimedia.org/wikipedia/commons/thumb/d/df/AJ_Cook.webp/220px-AJ_Cook.webp.png)

 This is [Mr. A.J.
-Cook](https://en.wikipedia.org/wiki/A._J._Cook_(trade_unionist)) - a prominent figure in the British Labour Party and was a key figure in the General Strike of 1926.
+Cook](https://en.wikipedia.org/wiki/A._J._Cook_(trade_unionist)) - a prominent figure in the British Labour Party and a key figure in the General Strike of 1926.
 He gave a speech on the 1st of December 1926.
 We can use Retreival Augmented Generation - or RAG - to understand the key ideas from the speech.
+His speech can be found on [wikipedia](https://commons.wikimedia.org/wiki/File:A_J_Cook_Speech_from_Lansbury%27s_Labour_Weekly.ogg)

 Let's start by defining a question we want to answer: